All-in-one ETF portfolios such as Vanguard Balanced ETF Portfolio (VBAL) have made self-directed investing easier than ever.

 We are talking about 0.24% for VBAL vs. 2% or more for a traditional mutual fund.

-That said, robo-advisors offer other perks including free financial advice.
+That said, robo-advisors offer other perks, including free financial advice.
 Also, you won’t have to worry about your trading frequency and associated brokerage commissions.

-You can purchase VBAL and the other all-in-one ETFs directly using a self-directed discount brokerage, such as Wealthsimple Trade and Questrade.
+You can purchase VBAL and other all-in-one ETFs directly using a self-directed discount brokerage, such as Wealthsimple Trade and Questrade.

 Related: How To Purchase ETFs for Free in Canada

-Pros and Cons of VBAL
+Pros of VBAL ETF

 - Hassle-free portfolio management that eliminates the need for frequent rebalancing.